nyu-ossd-s19/ashley-weekly/about.md

 permalink: /about/
 ---

-I like 🍌 hence the profile picture.
+🍌 are the king of fruits.
-Student at NYU 🏙

 Currently working with ♦️  on Rails but I like working with ☕️ and 🐍 as well.

 ### More Information